Carleslc/Readteractive/README.md

 ## Getting started

-Clone this repository with [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) or download the current version as [zip](https://github.com/Carleslc/Readteractive/releases).
+Clone this repository with [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) or download the current version as [zip](https://github.com/Carleslc/Readteractive/archive/refs/heads/master.zip).

 ### Install dependencies

-Note for **Windows**: It is easier to install this dependencies and run Readteractive with a linux-like shell like [Cygwin](https://www.cygwin.com/install.html).
+Note for **Windows**: It is easier to install these dependencies and run Readteractive with a linux-like shell like [Cygwin](https://www.cygwin.com/install.html).

 - [**Python 3**](https://www.python.org/downloads/): Needed to process structure and build Markdown files used to generate your book.
+  - Install Python dependencies with: `pip install -r requirements.txt`
 - **Make**: Needed to bundle commands and generate your books in any format.
     - Linux: `apt-get install build-essential`
     - Mac OS: